cforcomputer/cforcomputer.github.io/_posts/2023-06-25-graphic-design.md

     <img src="assets\images\graphics\set1a.webp" alt="wood japan nakiyo set">
 </details>

+### Concept Art
+During high school, I had dreams of becoming a concept artist for big studios, for both film and videogames.
+I spent thousands of hours drawing, creating new designs, and watching tutorial videos online.
+I am entirely self taught.
 <details><summary>Concept Art</summary>
 Concept art created in 2013-2014 for Muse Games New York, RSI, and CCP Games and on commission.
 Additional artworks on are on my artstation account. patrickobrien.artstation.com